MG8mer/avalon_index/README.md

   |<div align="center">Show skill tree and evolutions of each class in order to let user truly select their preference **`(Skill Tree System was not acheivable till we had the database setup)`**|<div align="center">✗|
   |<div align="center">Basic Mechanics **`(Gameplay was not acheivable till we had the database setup)`**|<div align="center">✗|
   |||

+## Avalon Index Description
+The purpose of **__Avalon Index__** is to provide entertainment for its users through a turn based class rpg, and it falls under the rpg/roguelike genre.
+The idea came to life during the brainstorming process where things like currency converters and other discord bots were brought up.
+It was created for Hamzeus, Po, and Avash’s semester project.

+## Avalon Index Summary
+> ### Fundamentals
+The bot has a variety of commands that are used in order to create an rpg/roguelike turn based fighting game.
+The bot can be initiated using `/start` which prompts the user to pick their first class!
+They are greeted with an introduction that describes the roles of each class.
+It also gives them the option to use `/help` in order to get a list of commands they can use, and the option to use `/about` to dive into the depths of each class!
+After this process, the user is able to use `/pick` in order to pick their class from the list given to them (Knight, Archer, and Mage).

+> ### Advanced
+As the bot has not yet been completed, it is still lacking some commands that will be implemented in the near future.
+These commands will include `/battle` which will let a user challenge another user to a duel where they will be able to use `/move` in order to select an attack.
+The battle feature will include the `/stats` command which can be used to check the hp, speed, attack, defense, and other aspects of one’s class/character.
+In case someone has accidentally entered a battle, the command `/ff` will also be implemented to forfeit/cancel the duel.
+If a user has gotten bored of their current class, they may use `/reset` in order to **__completely__** wipe their data with **__no way to recover it.__**

+> ### Finals
+Towards the completion of this project, a few more features will be added in order to polish the user experience.
+This will include a skill tree to level up current attacks and abilities, an evolution path to strengthen classes/characters to their final forms, and level scaling (xp through chat and battles).
+None of this will be possible until the **Advanced** steps are completed and will be heavily dependent on the database.